ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D9 - Jan 9, 2018

 Today I deployed a node/express/mongo app for my father's business via heroku.
 Also did some minor changed on the app.
 It took me more time than I expected, because it was my first time.
 Then I still managed to learn d3 pie charts.
 I didn't cover all the desired material today, though still had a good portion.
 Pie charts are easier than histograms in terms of code.

+### R1D10 - Jan 10, 2018

+Did some node coding along the day, still improving some parts of the app I deployed yesterday.
+Solved 4 challenges on hackerrank in terms of their "30 days of code" challenge.